jackyzha0/quartz/content/notes/Now the Code Runs Itself — On-Chain and Off- Chain Governance-of- Blockchain Technologies.md

 link: https://doi.org/10.1007/s11245-018-9626-5

 # Summary
-This paper examines blockchain governance from a philosophical perspective by relating it to an ongoing debate about
+This paper examines blockchain governance from a legal philosophy perspective by relating on-chain govenance to an ongoing debate about the construction of a positivist legal order.
+Noting how it is vulnerable to a "coalescence of private interests"

 # Extracts